Simhyeon/r4d/docs/usage.md

 printf '...text...' | rad

 # Use comment in input texts
-# Comment character(%) should start from start of the line
+# Comment character is '%'
 # Refer macro_syntax for further information
 rad --comment
+rad --comment any

 # Some macros need permission to process
 # use following options to grant permission.